Spectral Analysis of $\chi$ Class Data of GRS 1915+105 Using TCAF Solution: Results

 \subsection{Analysis on $\chi_1$ and $\chi_3$ class data}

 We now summarize our findings from the spectral analysis of $\chi_1$ and $\chi_3$ class data.
 As mentioned earlier, unlike $\chi_{2,4}$ class, substantial activity in the radio domain has been observed which implies the presence of an outflow.
-In order to account for the additional comptonization from the base of the outflow, we used cutoff power-law model in addition to TCAF solution to fit the spectra in 2.5-25.0 keV energy range.
+In order to account for the additional Comptonization from the base of the outflow, we used cutoffpl model in addition to TCAF solution to fit the spectra in $2.5-25$~keV energy range.
 A comparison of the nature of the observed spectra of $\chi_1$ class (Obs Id.
 10408-01-23-00) and $\chi_3$ class (Obs Id.
-20402-01-50-00) implies that the flux at lower energy is more in case of $\chi_3$ class.
-However, $\chi_3$ class is relatively harder (Fig. 3).
+20402-01-50-00) implies that the flux at lower energy is more in case of $\chi_1$ class.

 Because of the presence of an outflow, the spectral fitting solely with TCAF could not be accomplished over the entire range, but over only a restricted energy band.
 The relative hardness of $\chi_3$ implies the difference in radio dominance in $\chi_1$ and $\chi_3$ classes.
 For this reason, the energy range of feasible TCAF fitting in these two classes were different.

-Our objective was also to see whether contribution from TCAF and cutoff power-law could be segregated.
+Our objective was also to see whether contribution from TCAF and cutoffpl could be segregated.
 In that case, there would be a possibility that the accretion and outflow behaviours would be explainable independently without interference of one on another.
-For that purpose, after fitting the spectra using TCAF in the smaller energy range, the obtained normalization were kept frozen in the TCAF+Cutoffpl fitting over the entire 2.5-25.0 keV energy range.
+For that purpose, after fitting the spectra using TCAF in the smaller energy range, the obtained normalization were kept frozen in the TCAF+cutoffpl fitting over the entire $2.5-25$~keV energy range.